AMAP Agentic Planning Technical Report: Methodology

 We propose a \textbf{Seed-Driven Evolutionary Framework} to construct a taxonomy that guarantees both completeness and orthogonality (i.e., non-overlapping, independent dimensions).
 Instead of relying on static classification, our approach initiates with a high-quality kernel of seed prompts and iteratively expands the domain coverage by synergizing the generative power of LLMs with rigorous human oversight.
 The process unfolds in the following phases:

-{\textbf{Stage 1: Seed Initialization.}} We manually curate a small, high-variance set of $n$ seed prompts ($S_{seed}$) to represent the core diversity of the domain.
+{\textbf{Stage 1: Seed Initialization.}} We manually curate a small, high-variance set of $n$ seed prompts ($\mathcal{D}_{seed} \in \mathcal{D}_{pool}$) to represent the core diversity of the domain.
 Experts annotate these seeds with open-ended tags to capture abstract intent features.
+Each query is mapped into a tuple as: